ethercrab-rs/ethercrab/README.md

 ## MSRV

+Unfortunately, nightly Rust is currently required.

-The MSRV for EtherCrab is 1.64.
+The MSRV for EtherCrab can be found in `rust-toolchain.toml`.

 ## Current goals